 APOPS FOUNDER SHERRIE PALM

-Sherrie Palm is the Founder/CEO/Executive Director of Association for Pelvic Organ Prolapse Support (APOPS), a pelvic organ prolapse (POP) Key Opinion Leader, author of award winning book Pelvic Organ Prolapse: The Silent Epidemic, and an international advocate and public speaker on women's health empowerment and multiple aspects of pelvic organ prolapse quality of life impact.
-Sherrie’s points of focus are generating global POP awareness, developing guidance and support structures for women navigating POP, and bridge building within POP healthcare, research, academia, industry, and policy sectors toward the evolution of POP directives.
+Sherrie Palm is the Founder/CEO of Association for Pelvic Organ Prolapse Support (APOPS), a pelvic organ prolapse (POP) Key Opinion Leader, author of award winning book Pelvic Organ Prolapse: The Silent Epidemic, and an international advocate and public speaker on women's health empowerment and multiple aspects of pelvic organ prolapse quality of life impact.
+Sherrie’s points of focus are generating global POP awareness, developing guidance and support structures for women navigating POP, and bridge building within POP healthcare, research, academia, industry, corporate, and policy sectors, toward the evolution of POP directives.

 Contact Sherrie Palm regarding presenting at your event via APOPS landline at 262-642-4338; additional contact info available on Speaker Onesheet.

 Misconceptions abound in the field of pelvic organ prolapse.
 To advance POP understanding, we must clarify the reality of impact to quality of life to enable clinicians to recognize misconceptions.
 Diagnostic clinicians are currently poorly educated about pelvic organ prolapse.
 Despite childbirth and menopause being the leading causes of POP, women are currently not screened for the condition during routine pelvic exams.

 It is imperative all sectors engaged in the POP arena bridge together to recognize, evaluate, and address pelvic organ prolapse.
 Industry develops both surgical and non-surgical treatments, and it is imperative they understand the needs of women navigating pelvic organ prolapse.